Heart and Soul Care

 One recent study showed your immune system basically goes offline for up to 24 hours after ONE negative interaction with another human being.
 ONE!!
 This allows inflammation to take over.
 Heart disease is a manifestation of inflammation.
 It is NOT a root cause of disease.
 Living in constant turmoil, a negative work environment, with a cranky boss, friend, co-worker or family member may be weighing on your immune system, cranking up inflammation in the wake.

 I will take a deeper dive into emotional well-being in later blogs, but suffice it to say your heart health and soul health are interconnected.
-Taking care of your emotional well being is just as important as other lifestyle components.
+Therefore, taking care of your emotional well being is just as important as other lifestyle components.
 The whole body acts as one vessel to house your one soul.
-You do not get to change soul homes when you trash this one.
 You can’t just pick up your soul and move it to another being when you want a change of scenery.
 You have to make that happen on your own.

 Here are 6 Tips to Heart and Soul Care